HardlyDifficult/Crypto/Tutorials/Decentraland/creeps.md

 </scene>
 ```

+**Test**: When you press the button creeps should despawn, a new random path appears, and the scores reset.

 <hr>

 <br>

 That’s it!
 This is a bare-bones implementation of a game, obviously it needs more in order to be compelling.
 Hope this helps you get started.

-Next steps:
+Some possible next steps:
+ - Make the creeps spawn faster and walk faster as the game progresses, and/or randomize their movement.
+ - Add health, instead of one-shot kills.
  - Change the lever interactions to require more than one person to be involved.
+ - Track per-player scores (and maintain stats b/w games).
  - Add more weapon types, instead of just the trap.
- - Track per-player scores (and maintain stats b/w games).
- - Add health, instead of one-shot kills.
- - Make the creeps spawn faster and walk faster as the game progresses, and/or randomize their movement.